bernardopacheco/javascript-data-structures-algorithms/README.md

 This repository contains common data structures and algorithms implemented in JavaScript.
 I keep it for learning purposes.

-> Please, feel free to learn, read, and use any code from this website.
+> Please, feel free to learn, read, and use any code from this repository.

 ## Data Structures